We Are Not Alone is a 2016 Peruvian supernatural horror feature film about a young couple and their daughter being terrified by an evil presence.

 - Ubaldo Huamán … Félix

 - Sandro Calderón … Policeman 1

 - Paul Vega … Foto Ricardo

 MOVIES & MANIA provides an independent aggregated range of previews, opinions and reviews from a wide variety of credited sources, plus our own reviews, in one handy web location.
 We rely solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
 Please support us by not blocking ads on our site.
-Thank you.MOVIES and MANIA provides an independent aggregated range of previews, opinions and reviews from a wide variety of credited sources, plus our own reviews, in one handy web location.
-We rely solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
-Please support us by not blocking ads on our site.
-And if you haven't already, why not scroll back up to the top of this post and rate this movie by clicking a star?
+Thank you.MOVIES and MANIA is a genuinely independent website and we rely solely on the minor income generated by internet ads to stay online and expand.
+Please support us by not blocking ads.
 Thank you.
+As an Amazon Associate, the owner occasionally earns a very tiny amount from qualifying linked purchases.